hg08/hb_ihb/README.md

 5. `03_run_statistics.sh`
 6. `04_plot.sh`

-By defaut, these above script would process the trajectory corresponding to the latest json file in `m2_traj`.
-You can also specify the json file by add the json filename as the arugment of these commands.
+By default, the above scripts will process the trajectory corresponding to the latest JSON file in m2_traj.
+You can also specify the JSON file by adding the filename as an argument to these commands.
+If you have any questions about the code, feel free to open an issue.

 ## Citation
 Cited as: